00Martin/ArchInstallNvidia/README.md

 HOW TO USE :
 --> You only need to download install1.sh, the other files will be downloaded automatically to the home folder.
---> When the system reboots, go to your home folder and run the next install(number).sh script.
+--> When the system reboots, go to the home folder and run the next install(number).sh script.
---> If any manual work is required, it'll be documented during the execution.
+--> If any manual work is required, it'll be documented during the installation.

 Feel free to use, copy or modify the script as you will.